 Again, it's a waste of money buying shaving cream when coconut oil is a much more cost efficient alternative.
 There is no need for a chemical filled expensive shaving cream when you could use the more natural hydrating and healthy coconut oil.
 You accidentally cut yourself shaving?
 Coconut oil will work as a natural anti-bacterial layer and protect you from harm.
 (How does this work?
 Explain process of shaving with oil --- people used to shaving cream might not know)

 There are benefits and drawbacks to using Coconut oil as a personal lubricant.
 Coconut oil is… an oil!
 It will mess up the latex in condoms and if it rips, oops might not begin to cover it.
 Water and silicon based lubricants won't degrade latex the same way.
-It's texture, and the fact that it will last longer in your vagina than alternatives means that you could be more prone to infections.
+It's texture, and the fact that it will last longer than alternatives means that you could be more prone to infections.
 Still, if you're going condom free or using a latex free alternative then consider coconut oil.
-Especially for women who suffer from vaginal dryness due to age or medical conditions, coconut oil will help lubricate and will also help moisturize.
+Especially for women who suffer from dryness due to age or medical conditions, coconut oil will help lubricate and will also help moisturize.

 To make a moisturizing and exfoliating body scrub, just mix coconut oil with sugar.
 You can use it to scrub off dead skin while simultaneously hydrating your skin.
 Use it in the shower and you will walk out as soft and supple as a newborn baby.
 For an added benefit add in a drop or two of your favorite essential oil, or even some coffee for a pick me up and extra exfoliation.